Zimbabwe's re-elected president fends off election fraud claims

+“We will concentrate more on governance than probably trying to amend the constitution,” he told journalists on Sunday.

+Term limits are a contentious issue in the Southern African country given the length of Mugabe's rule.

-Chamisa, speaking on social media platform X, formerly Twitter, said: “It's a blatant and gigantic fraud.”
+Chamisa, speaking on social media platform X, formerly Twitter, said of the election: “It's a blatant and gigantic fraud.”

 It was unclear whether the opposition would use the courts to dispute the election results, as Zimbabwe's judges have historically sided with the governing party.